scharfsteina/Advanced-Data-Visualization-QSS-19/README.md

 ### Assignment 1:
 #### Visualization in the Wild.
 Find a bad visualization in the wild and try to improve it

+The Original:
 ![Image](Project1-WIID/Project1/FuLdIdtaQAAWKWV.jpg)

+My Improved figure (This visualization is interactive and can be run in `Project1-WIID` folder):
 ![Image](Project1-WIID/Project1/static_plot.png)
-(This visualization is interactive and can be run in `Project1-WIID` folder)

 ### Assignment 2:
 #### Create two data visualizations with the same dataset showing different stories